When Takahashi discontinued the FS series,

 generally perform better than the oil-spaced variety (apologies to AP, TEC et

 al), but may take longer to cool.
-Also, the air spaces ‘breathe’ so there is
+Also, the air spaces ‘breathe’ so

-more chance of internal fogging or mould.
+there is more chance of internal fogging or mould.

 Takahashi don’t supply a certificate of

-optical quality (unlike APM/LZOS), but nonetheless bench tests indicate Strehls of 98% for production TSAs – a result every bit as
+optical quality (unlike APM/LZOS), but nonetheless bench tests indicate Strehls of 98% for production TSAs – a result every

 So how does the ED triplet TSA-102 compare to